 Can’t I Convert The 2.5mm To A 3.5mm To Use A Mic On The T7?

-No. On some cameras, you are able to convert a 2.5mm audio jack to a 3.5mm audio jack using an adaptor.
+No. On some cameras, you are able to convert a 2.5mm jack to a 3.5mm microphone jack using an adapter.

 For this specific 2.5mm jack on the Canon Rebel T7, it is only possible to use it as a remote trigger.
 An adapter won’t help you here.